andcreative/hc3-css/README.md

 ##  Why?

 ### Project developed to train and increment skills in CSS and Git.
-I used HTML and CSS for styling and Git for deploy.
+I used CSS for styling and animations and Git for deploy.

 ##  Skills Used in the Project: